Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 17.33.01 UTC
+- WIB: Rabu, 5 November 2025 18.24.29 UTC
-- WITA: Rabu, 5 November 2025 18.33.01 UTC
+- WITA: Rabu, 5 November 2025 19.24.29 UTC
-- WIT: Rabu, 5 November 2025 19.33.01 UTC
+- WIT: Rabu, 5 November 2025 20.24.29 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success